jcorbin/home/README.md

 The user will almost certainly want to define these highlight groups in their `.vimrc` and/or patch their favorite colorscheme(s) (see for example the author's patched [lucius.vim][0]).

+## Stop the default mappings

+If the default mapping are causing your grief, then you can set `let g:searchmatch_nomap = 1` in your `.vimrc` to prevent searchmatch from defining any.

 ## About `3match`